mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 In above-mentioned case the user-defined variable would only be updated in the master where the query would be routed to due to the `INSERT` statement.

-**Note:** As of version 2.1 of MaxScale, all of the router options can also be defined as parameters.
-The values defined in _router_options_ will have priority over the parameters.

 ```
 [Splitter Service]